bg588/NewBank/README.md

 Plus AccountUsed Balance
 e.g. original balance Checking 250.0
 In case of SUCCESS)
-New Balance: Checking 150.0
+New Balance:Checking 150.0
 In case of FAIL)
-Balance: Checking 250.0
+Balance:Checking 250.0